 A hard credit check will appear on your report and is likely to reduce your overall credit score due to the nature of the large mortgage loan enquiry.
 The application is also likely to appear to other lenders and may influence any decision that they are willing to take.

 We cannot stress this enough!
-Do not take out loans and credit cards at the same time as your mortgage application.
+DO NOT take out loans and credit cards within 3 months of your mortgage application.
 Do not increase or decrease your credit limits on existing cards or loan accounts.
 This could cause your credit score to drop and the mortgage lender to panic, even if you are making these changes for the better.

 Even credit agreements for sofas, beds and white goods are best left until you have completed your purchase or remortgage.